wobey/LUIS_Demo/readme.md

 ![alt text](https://github.com/wobey/LUIS_Demo/blob/master/demo1.png)

 ## Entry
-LUIS has been trained to recognize three entry types:
+LUIS has been trained to recognize four entry types:
 1. Temperature (the temperature at the time the Reddit post was made),
 2. TitleKeyword (the keyword to search in the Reddit title),
-3. TableType (the database table to query).
+3. TableType (the database table to query),
+4. DBTime (the time of the Reddit post or Weather condition).

 ![alt text](https://github.com/wobey/LUIS_Demo/blob/master/demo2.png)